Dr Joseph V Turner

 Senior Lecturer - School of Rural Medicine

 Joe is a GP Obstetrician/Rural Generalist with further training in reproductive health, skin cancer medicine and rural/remote and emergency medicine.
-He has a special interest in subfertility and infertility, and is a founding Director of the Australasian Institute for Restorative Reproductive Medicine.
+He has a special interest in fertility-awareness and infertility, and is a founding Director of the Australasian Institute for Restorative Reproductive Medicine.
 Prior to medicine he completed a PhD in pharmacokinetics and taught in the Faculty of Pharmacy at the University of Sydney.
 He is also an honorary Senior Lecturer in the Rural Clinical School/Faculty of Medicine at both the University of Queensland and University of New South Wales.

 MBBS BMedSc(Hons) PhD DRANZCOG(Adv) FRACGP FARGP FACRRM